Unitary anchored planar algebras: Preliminaries

-We end this section with the following lemma which explains how a unitary dual functor $\cC$ induces a unitary dual functor on the unitary Drinfeld center $Z^\dag(\cC)$, consisting of the full subcategory of the ordinary Drinfeld center $Z(\cC)$ where all half-braidings are unitary.
+We end this section by explaining how a unitary dual functor on a unitary multitensor category $\cC$ induces a unitary dual functor on its unitary Drinfeld center $Z^\dag(\cC)$ (the full subcategory of the ordinary Drinfeld center $Z(\cC)$ where all half-braidings are unitary):